-You might benefit from implants if you:
+You may benefit from dental implants if you:

 - Are missing one or more natural teeth